How To Feed A Loon

 • Using your hands, or a large sharp knife, cut the lettuce into bite-sized pieces, and then wash thoroughly under cold water.
 Dry with a salad spinner or with paper towels.

-• Transfer the lettuce back to your colander and cover with a kitchen towel, or into large plastic baggies (left open) and refrigerate until very cold and crisp.
-Usually a couple hours.
+• Transfer the lettuce back to your colander and cover with a kitchen towel, or into large plastic baggies (left open), and refrigerate until very cold and crisp.
+Usually at least an hour.

 • Place the lettuce in a bowl.
-Add the croutons and 2 tablespoon of the cheese.
-Spoon 1 cup of the dressing over the salad and mix them together well, using your hands or tongs.
-Reserve the remaining dressing for another use.
+Add most of the croutons and 3 tablespoon of the cheese.
+Spoon 1 cup of the dressing over the salad and mix it together well, using your hands or tongs.
+Reserve the remaining dressing to serve at the table.

-• Pile the salad on a platter and top it with remaining tablespoon of cheese and freshly ground black pepper.
-Place the 3 anchovies on top of the salad is using.
+• Pile the salad on a platter and top it with the remaining 2 tablespoon of cheese, extra croutons, and freshly ground black pepper.
 Serve at once!

 Nutrition